 Ashley Allison is the executive director of Waco Foundation, where she manages all aspects of a $100 million community foundation with the mission of improving the quality of life in McLennan County.
 Ashley obtained her Bachelor of Arts in economics at Baylor and a Master of Arts in political science from West Texas A & M University.

 During her early career, she worked at a Council of Governments writing grants for public infrastructure projects through the Texas Department of Housing and Community Affairs.
 Since 1994, she has worked in the community foundation field, including a total of nine years of service with the Amarillo Area Foundation where she left as vice president, and two community foundations in the Boston area where she was president & CEO.
 During her career, she has raised over $25 million in grants and contributions for various community foundation efforts.

 Ashley is a member of the Waco Business League and Waco Leadership Forum.
-Locally, she serves on the boards of Start Up Waco, Rotary and Today’s Action Tomorrow’s Leaders, and she is a member of the Prosper Waco Financial Security Steering Committee and the City Center Waco Organization and Policy Committee.
-Her past board service includes the Greater Waco Chamber of Commerce.
+Locally, she serves on the boards of Start Up Waco and Rotary, and she is a member of the Behavioral Health Leadership Team and the City Center Waco Organization and Policy Committee.
 Ashley is engaged in regular advocacy work related to charitable tax policy and pre-K education at the state and national level.
 She also served nationally as faculty for the Council on Foundations Community Foundation Fundamentals Course.
 Ashley is a graduate of Leadership Waco (class of 2009) and Leadership Texas (2000).